 - Disposable underwear - Not the most glamorous, but necessary after giving birth.
 The mesh undies and giant pad that the hospital provide were not my favorite.
 I found disposable underwear (such as Depends or Always adult underwear) the easiest option.
 Buy them on Amazon if you want to save yourself from having to buy them in public!

-- Organic nipple balm – Because the first few days of breastfeeding hurt like a mother (pun intended) and the hospital only provides lanolin, which I’m not the biggest fan of.
-I like Earth Mama or Tubby Todd (get 15% off here!).
+- Organic nipple balm - Because the first few days of breastfeeding hurt like a mother (pun intended) and the hospital only provides lanolin, which I'm not the biggest fan of.
+I like Earth Mama or Tubby Todd (get 10% off here with code GOODCLEANFUN10!).

 - Makeup - I didn't even pack my makeup bag when Queen C was born, but I will this time.
 It's worth it to me to feel a little more like a human by putting on a touch of makeup, especially with visitors coming and going and because I will want to take some photos, something I didn't do last time around.